OUR ANCIENT VOYAGE #518 - THE KŪMARA CODE: ADAPTING THE SOFTWARE

 “E whakaputa noa ana hoki te whenua i te hua: ko te rau i mua, muri iho ko te puku, kapi rawa ake i te witi.”

 (For the earth produces fruit of its own accord: the leaf first, after that the bud, then the full grain).
-In the original Greek, the word automatē (from which we get "automatic") implies a self-acting or self-willed mechanism.
-This confirms that the "Software" of life is already inside the seed, our ancestors simply had to build the right "Hardware" (the Rua and modified soil) to let that automatic process run in a new land.
+In the original Greek, the word automatē implies a self-acting or self-willed mechanism.
+This confirms that the "Software" of life is already inside the seed, our ancestors simply had to build the right "Hardware" to let that automatic process run in a new land.

 Tikanga and the Peace of Rongo

 In Te Ao Māori, the kūmara is under the protection of Rongo-mā-tāne, the Atua of peace and cultivated food.
 Because the kūmara was so difficult to "re-code" for this land, it became highly Tapu.
-The plantations were spaces of absolute peace, no conflict was allowed near the crops.
-This Tikanga ensured that the "Signal" of the food supply was never corrupted by the low-frequency static of war or anger.
-To grow food was to participate in the highest form of spiritual and physical maintenance.
+This Tikanga ensured that the "Signal" of the food and energy supply was never corrupted by the low-frequency static of conflict.
+To grow kūmara, whether for the table or for the fuel tank, is to participate in the highest form of spiritual and physical maintenance.

 Conclusion: Re-coding for Resilience